-Here, you will find tools and information for adult executive function disorder and executive functioning issues that impact the way we pay attention, focus, plan, and prioritize.
-These are strategies that can impact executive functioning needs so that organization, impulse control, planning, time management, and other executive functioning skills are improved and regulated in daily life tasks.
+Here, you will find tools and information for adults with executive function disorder and executive functioning issues that impact day to day tasks in adulthood.
+For adults, executive functioning skills are a part of everything we do.
+They impact the way we pay attention, focus, plan, and prioritize.
+Here, you’ll find strategies that can impact executive functioning needs so that organization, impulse control, planning, time management, and other executive functioning skills are improved and regulated in daily life tasks.

 My daughter has battled Executive Function Disorder all of her life, but right now, it is really preventing her from moving forward with her life.
 Things like completing a task, making decisions, time management, and projecting ahead are SO HARD.
 Is there anything that can help my adult daughter struggling with executive functioning disorder?